longhibeck/car-charging-reservation-system/docs/system-behavior.md

 - The Car is deregistered and removed from the system.
 - The Employee receives a Car deregistration confirmation.

+## Use Case Narrative: View All Cars

+### Use Case Name

+View All Cars

+### Primary Actor

+Employee

+### Secondary Actors

+- Auth API

+### Goal

+The Employee successfully views a list of all their registered Cars.

+### Preconditions

+- The Employee is authenticated through the Auth API.

+### Main Success Scenario

+1. The Employee requests to view their registered Cars.
+2. The system displays a list of all registered Cars with basic information.

+### Extensions (Alternative Flows)

+- 2a.
+No Cars registered:
+  - The system notifies the user that no Cars are registered.

+### Postconditions

+- A list of all Cars is displayed to the Employee.

 ## Use Case Narrative: View Car Details

 ### Use Case Name